Our top picks for fast affordable electric cars

 Made by the fully electric arm of Volvo, the Polestar combines the best in speed and safety.
 It’ll hit 60mph in a respectable 4.7 seconds and can take you to a top speed of 127mph.
 All the while, you’ll be safe in the knowledge that this Swedish powerhouse is dependable.

 Built with safety in mind, Polestar is a great choice if you’re after an electric car that’s as reliable as it is punchy.
 Plus, you’ll be on the road for 245 miles before you need to charge.

-The Genesis GV60 nails the futuristic vibe and Octopus Electric vehicles have secured a supply of this newly released car.
+The Genesis GV70 nails the futuristic vibe and Octopus Electric Vehicles have secured a supply of this newly released car.

 It ticks all the boxes for a fast, fun and super affordable electric car.
 Top speed?
-115 mph.
+146 mph.
 Acceleration?
-0-60mph in 7.3 seconds.
+0-60mph in 4.2 seconds.
 Range?
-240 miles.
-If you like to put the pedal to the metal the Sport Plus variant does 0-62 mph in 4.0 seconds with a top speed of 146 mph.
-Throw in the sleek interior design and ‘Crystal Sphere’ control screen and we’re sold.
+215 miles.
+Throw in the spacious, comfortable and futuristic interior and the GV70 easily lives up to its ‘premium SUV’ label.